Set up Amazon Private CA Connector for AD for Amazon Managed Microsoft AD - Amazon Directory Service

 2. On the Directories page, choose your directory ID.

-1. Amazon Private CA Connector ID — The unique identifier for an Amazon Private CA connector.
-Clicking on it leads to the details page of that Amazon Private CA connector.
+1. Amazon Private CA Connector ID – The unique identifier for a Amazon Private CA connector.
+Choose it to view the details page.

-2. Amazon Private CA subject — Information about the distinguished name for the CA. Clicking on it leads to the details page of that Amazon Private CA.
+2. Amazon Private CA subject – Information regarding the distinguished name for the CA. Choose it to view the details page.

-4. Date created — The day the Amazon Private CA Connector was created.
+5. Date created – When the Amazon Private CA Connector was created.

 For more information, see View connector details.